MalekAlthubiany/impacket-mssqlclient-OSCP/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-You can now copy and paste this entire markdown content directly into your `README.md` file on GitHub.
+You can copy and paste this markdown content directly into your `README.md` file on GitHub.